 For purposes of this requirement, a retail company is defined as a domestic or foreign corporation primarily engaged in activities that, in accordance with the North American Industry Classification System (NAICS), United States Manual, United States Office of Management and Budget, 1997 Edition, would be included in Sectors 44-45.

-See Schedule 502A and its instructions for more information about allocation and apportionment.
-Also see the instructions for Lines 4 - 7 on Page 6.
+See Schedule 502A and the Form 502 instructions for more information about allocation and apportionment.
+Also see the Form 502 instructions for Lines 4 - 7 on Page 9.